kylinholmes/CXXTemplate/README.md

 ----
 ## Note
+- `cmake` is required, plz make sure you have installed.
+Or refer to https://cmake.org/
 - if you use `vcpkg`, set a env variable `VCPKG_CMAKE`

 like
 ```bash
 export VCPKG_CMAKE=/Users/kylin/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```

 ## Tag
 `main` => command line app